Bitcorn-labs/sneed_evm/README.md

 # sneed_evm
-sneed evm interface and handler. please thank you bitomni thank your icdevs thank your sneeds
 # multi canister approach to bridging icrcs to evm with a handler canister
+sneed evm interface and handler. thank your bitomni thank your icdevs thank your sneeds
 This project includes:

 1. **hub_client_canister**